 The list goes on.

 Does January make me feel down?

-These characteristics are pretty clear and might make January unique; but do they really cause us to feel down or sad?
-No, not really - but they can affect us by setting the stage for negative or irrational thoughts which could in turn lead to negative feelings and moods.
+These characteristics may ring true and might make January unique - but do they really cause us to feel down or sad?
+Not necessarily - but they can affect us by setting the stage for negative thought processes which could in turn lead to negative feelings and low moods.

-Also, for some people, these external factors can add pressure to an already vulnerable state of mind, and therefore make it very difficult to feel optimistic or positive about their life.
+And, for some people, these 'January factors' can add pressure to an already vulnerable state of mind, and make it difficult to feel optimistic or positive about their life.

 How can I get through it?

-Our thinking patterns need to be taken seriously, as our thoughts are directly connected to our feelings and states of mind.
-If we don't see this connection, we may become overly susceptible to the unique "features" of January, and start to lose a reasonable view of our situation, reading too much into these elements and resulting in a negative perspective.
+Thinking patterns need to be taken seriously, as your thoughts are directly connected to your feelings and states of mind.
+If you don't see this connection, you may become overly susceptible to the unique features of January, and start to lose a balanced view of your situation.

-Also, it is important to try and counteract some of these external factors by making the best of the month, i.e., keeping up with our New Years resolutions; getting light and warmth as much as possible, following a budget but still getting out and doing some fun social activities.
+Also, it is important to try and counteract some of these factors by making the best of the month of January, e.g., keeping up with our New Years resolutions; getting light and warmth as much as possible, getting out and doing some fun social activities.

-If you do still feel that you are struggling emotionally during this difficult month, then seek help by talking about how you feel with someone close - family or friends.
-You may also want to get help from a professional counsellor who can help you look at psychological factors and offer you strategies to help you move forward.
+If you still feel an emotional struggle during this difficult month, then seek help by talking about with someone close - family or friends.
+You may also want to get help from a Counsellor or Psychotherapist who can help you look at psychological factors and offer you strategies to help you move forward.